zulip/zulip/templates/zerver/help/verify-that-your-message-has-been-successfully-sent.md

 4. Reconnect your computer to the Internet.

-5. A few seconds later, your message will be updated to contains the timestamp on the right side of the message body.
+5. A few seconds later, your message will be updated to contain the timestamp on the right side of the message body.

 ![Message time](/static/images/help/message-exact-time.png)